MobileTeleSystems/data-rentgen/docs/backend/consumer/install.rst

 Installation process
 ~~~~~~~~~~~~~~~~~~~~

-Docker will download backend image of Kafka, POstgres and Arrakis Kafka consumer, and run them.
+Docker will download backend image of Kafka, POstgres and DataRentgen Kafka consumer, and run them.
 Options can be set via ``.env`` file or ``environment`` section in ``docker-compose.yml``

 .. dropdown:: ``docker-compose.yml``